Dear Doctor,

 Hello, Better Safe Than Sorry,

-We get this question often, and you are not being dramatic.
-Many people who use hormonal contraceptives have similar concerns.
-The short answer is that you probably do not have to worry about antibiotic’s effect on birth control.
-The long answer is that some, infrequently prescribed antibiotics can interfere with the efficacy of hormonal contraception.
-One antibiotic we know of is rifampin, a drug used to treat tuberculosis.
-Rifampin causes irregular periods and increases the risk of becoming pregnant, even when using contraception correctly and consistently.
-Aside from antibiotics, other medications can reduce the efficacy of hormonal birth control, such as certain anti-fungal medications, anti-seizure drugs, and some medications that treat HIV.
+Aside from antibiotics, some other medications can reduce the efficacy of hormonal birth control, such as certain anti-fungal medications, anti-seizure drugs, and some medications that treat HIV.
 That is why reviewing new prescriptions with your pharmacist and making sure your healthcare providers are aware of medications prescribed by other specialists is important.
 You never know how something might interact in your system, and it’s always better to err on the side of caution.

 The other thing to consider is what type of birth control you are using.
 When we talk about birth control, people tend to think of the pill, which enters your bloodstream through absorption by your stomach.
 But other forms of birth control, such as the arm implant, patch or IUD, deliver the medication differently, so it really won’t be affected by antibiotics at all.

-Always check with your healthcare provider before making any decisions about contraception or any other medication, and it is never a bad idea to be extra cautious with your reproductive health.
+Always check with your healthcare provider before making changes to your contraception or medications.
+Being cautious with your reproductive health is never a bad thing.

 If you have further questions or concerns, contact your Genesis OB/GYN provider and request an appointment today.